Varnam (company): History

-A few months later he came out with a jewellery range and a children's range of toys at Varnam.
+Vaidyanathan began by visiting Channapatna artisans and observing their production processes.
+He then started working with the artisans.
+A few months later, he released a jewelry range and a children's range of toys at Varnam.
 In 2014, after selling on the internet and through certain retail stores across the city, the brand's first flagship store, called the Varnam Store, was started at Indiranagar in Bengaluru.